MaterializeInc/materialize/doc/user/content/get-started/quickstart.md

 the Materialize Emulator does not provide the full experience of using Materialize.

 ## Step 0.
-Sign in to Materialize
+Open the SQL Shell or a SQL client.

-Navigate to the [Materialize console](https://console.materialize.com/) and sign in.
-By default, you should land in the SQL Shell.
+- If you have a Materialize account, navigate to the [Materialize Console](https://console.materialize.com/) and sign in.
+By default, you should be in the SQL Shell.
 If you're already signed in, you can access the SQL Shell in the left-hand menu.

+- If you are using the Materialize Emulator, connect to the Materialize Emulator using your preferred SQL client.

 ## Step 1.
 Ingest streaming data